 SABAH is Malaysia’s premier nature adventure destination situated in northern Borneo, and popular for its wildlife conservation attractions, tropical beaches, warm and friendly people.

-Mt.
-Kinabalu (4,093m) the summit of Borneo is sacred to the natives.
+Mount Kinabalu (4,093m) the summit of Borneo is sacred to the natives.
 Thousands from around the world have trekked to its peak.
-Mt.
-Kinabalu is a botanical paradise where rare plants are found: nepenthes pitcher plants, rare orchids and the rafflesia, the largest flower in the world.
+Mount Kinabalu is a botanical paradise where rare plants are found: nepenthes pitcher plants, rare orchids and the rafflesia, the largest flower in the world.

 Orang Utan Sabah’s pristine tropical rain forests is home to many protected rare mammals: the Orang Utan, Proboscis monkeys which are endemic to Borneo; elephants, the endangered Sumatran Rhinoceros and rich bird life which include 8 species of horn bills.

 An unforgettable experience is seeing the Hawksbill and Green Turtles make nightly landings to lay their eggs.
 Dive at world renowned Sipadan, Layang-Layang atoll, or wreck dive off Labuan.